 - Get an annual physical to know the status of your physical health and identify what you need to improve

-- Get at least 30 minutes of being active / healthy exercise per day (only 23% of Americans get enough exercise every day, and exercising more frequently helps you live longer)
+- Get at least 30 minutes of being active / healthy exercise per day (only 23% of Americans get enough exercise every day, and exercising more frequently helps you live longer).
+You can use wearable technology to easily track this.

 The act of caring for and maintaining the health of your mind through learning, continuously expanding our knowledge and skills, and sharing them with others.